michaelkrah/MBTA-bus-inequity-analysis/README.md

 We plan on testing a series of different methods for modeling the data to see what is most accurate.

 # How do you plan on visualizing the data:
+We can compare the ratings of movie based on individual factors, such as budget or release time to see if any there are any trends we can use to predict rating.

 # What is your test plan?
 Our test plan is to train on data from before a specific cutoff date and then predict the ratings of movies after that.